Mikaele Ravalawa

+He has previously played for the St. George Illawarra Dragons and South Sydney Rabbitohs in the National Rugby League.
+He has spent time on loan at Doncaster in the RFL Championship.

 Background

 Ravalawa was born in Galoa Island, Fiji.

 From Galoa Island, Ravalawa originally played rugby union and captained the Fijian Under-18's rugby sevens team.

 Playing career

 2017–2018

 He joined Burnside High School in Christchurch on a scholarship as part of their international rugby programme.
 He played for the schools first XV and the Crusaders' Under-18 team.

 He then switched to rugby league after being spotted by Peter Mulholland, joining the Canberra Raiders in 2017 and played for their Holden Cup (Under-20s) team.
 That season, Ravalawa scored 12 tries in 22 games and won Canberra's under 20s player of the year award.

 He was named in the Fiji squad for the 2017 Rugby League World Cup.

 2019

 Ravalawa joined the St. George Illawarra Dragons and made 19 appearances for the club during the 2019 NRL season and finished as the club's top try scorer with 14 and became a crowd favourite at Kogarah and WIN Stadium.